Russian Railways: Long-distance travel

 Russian Railways has a near-monopoly on long-distance train travel, with its subsidiary, Federal Passenger Company, accounting for 90% of total passenger turnover in 2017.
 Passenger transportation accounted for 10.6% of the company's revenue in 2017.
 The long-distance passenger fleet includes 19,386 rail cars as of 2017, with an average age of 19.1 years.
 Over 60% of long-distance passengers travel in third-class sleeping carriages.

 The long-distance rail passenger business is under increasing competition from airlines, due to their aggressive domestic pricing policies and generally shorter travel times for routes under 1,000 km.
 International rail passenger traffic dropped from 19.4 million passengers in 2013 to 6.8 million in 2017.

 In 2005–2010, JSC Russian Railways has launched a program to introduce new high-speed trains.
 The first train, Sapsan, commenced service in December 2009 and connects Saint Petersburg, Moscow and Nizhny Novgorod and is operated with trains manufactured by the German company Siemens.

-The second train, Allegro, has run from Saint Petersburg to Helsinki via Vyborg since December 2010 and is owned and operated together with the Finnish VR Group.
+The second train, Allegro, owned and operated together with the Finnish VR Group, ran from Saint Petersburg to Helsinki via Vyborg from December 2010 until service was suspended in March 2022 due to sanctions following Russia's invasion of Ukraine.

 Sapsan was the most successful passenger train of JSC Russian Railways with occupancy rate of 84.5% (according to RZD in 2010) and profitability of 30% (although capital costs were not included in its calculation).